KarlFrederik/ulauncher-speedtest/README.md

 9. The first result will show your current Speeds (Download, Upload, Ping).

 # Development
-This is currently under Development.
+This extension is currently under testing and in development.